shailacdi/ETL_Scriptella/README.md

 # ETL_Scriptella

-This is a ETL script to import data from a tab separated file containing unnormalized data.
+This is a ETL script to import data from a tab separated file containing unnormalized data, validate fields, normalize data and execute few queries on the normalized data.
-The objective is to create a report listing all departments containing 100+ employees.
+The end goal is to create a report listing all departments containing 100+ employees.
 This has been developed using Scriptella v1.1 (http://scriptella.org/) which is an open source ETL (Extract-Transform-Load) and script execution tool.